Kindly Note: I am working on this info category at the moment - so please bear with me while I get in all the info :) Many thanks. Dee

 Silk pins prevent damage to delicate fabrics and will last a very long time, as the quality is superior to most

-Good quality scissors our favourites are the Takumi scissors, but Klasse is also very good
+Good quality scissors our favorite's are the Takumi scissors, but Klasse is also very good

 A sharp unpicker